-Bitget Hits ATH Trading Volume And Daily Active Traders Amidst Market Surge
+Bitget hits ATH Trading Volume and Daily Active Traders Amidst Market Surge

 Date

-Bitget, the leading Cryptocurrency exchange and Web3 company is proud to announce hitting all-time-high trading volumes, open interest and Daily Active Users.
+(MENAFN- B2Press Online PR Service) Victoria, Seychelles - Bitget, the leading cryptocurrency exchange and Web3 company is proud to announce hitting all-time-high trading volumes, open interest and Daily Active Users.
 The recent market surge has increased activity on the platform, making it surpass major competitors ranking #3 globally for Futures trading on Coingecko.

 The overall derivatives trading volume has surged to $1.51 trillion, with a 1.7% increase in the past 24 hours, according to Coingecko’s latest report.
 Bitget’s notable milestone within the crypto Futures trading space shows the increasing demand and the scalability of its platform.
 By supporting a rapidly growing user base drawn by a heightened interest in futures trading, focus on liquidity and user experience has resonated with traders, helping Bitget maintain its competitive edge in this market.